 - TMNT Back to the Sewer: Raph and Mikey manage to rip the Green Mantle in half while fighting over it, splitting its power between the pieces.

-- Again in Duck Dodgers, when he and the Martian were fighting over a device used by a pirate crew to disappear from crime scenes to avoid capture.
+- Again in the Duck Dodgers series, when he and the Martian were fighting over a device used by a pirate crew to disappear from crime scenes to avoid capture.

 - In the Beast Wars episode Transmutate, the titular character is introduced as a powerful but sickly Cybertronian.
 Because of this, s/he is seen as dangerous to the Maximals, and useless to the Predicons.
 Only Silverbolt and Rampage from the different factions befriended Transmutate but they started fighting to get him/her to join with their respective side.
 Guess who tries to stop them from fighting by jumping into the crossfire only to get killed.

 - One episode of Celebrity Deathmatch features a fight between Bruce Springsteen and James Gandolfini, where the two are fighting for ownership of a New Jersey rest-stop that's opening soon.
 Said fight also features Steve Van Zandt as both guest referee and future employee for whoever wins the fight.
 Guess who becomes the first fatality of the episode.